prpercy/BlockWager/README.md

 # Usage:
 BlockWager is a proof of concept sports betting platform that supports betting in ether and Cbet proprietary tokens.
 Currently it supports betting for the NBA.
+>Firstly register your wallet address in order to create a BlockWager Account

 > You will need to transfer eth from your wallet into your betting balance or use your eth to purchase cbet tokens.
 > Follow the prompts on the page in order to do so.